FREE GROCERY GUIDE

 What is Chinese 5-Spice Powder?

-If you're hesitant to add another bottle to your spice collection, don't be.
-Chinese 5-Spice can take simple ingredients, like the ones in this recipe, or in my Mashed Winter Squash, for example, and turn them into something sultry, spicy, sweet, and intoxicatingly aromatic.
+Chinese 5-Spice is one of my favorite secret flavor bombs.
+It can take simple ingredients, like the ones in this recipe or in my Mashed Winter Squash, for example, and turn them into something sultry, spicy, sweet, and intoxicatingly aromatic.

 Credit for this formula goes to NYT recipe developer David Tanis and is included in his absolutely to-die-for Roast Duck with Orange and Ginger.
 His 5-spice formula is a bullseye, so I wouldn't change a thing.